Also known as

 This plant has a strong fragrance

-Arum maculatum is commonly known by many names including lords and ladies and cuckoo pint.
+Arum maculatum is a tuberous perennial species from the Araceae family.
+It is commonly known by many names including Lords and Ladies and Cuckoo Pint.
 This plant is found throughout British and European woodlands, first appearing in spring, sprouting from the ground with shiny green arrow-shaped leaves with dark purple spots.
 The flowers appear shortly after the foliage, at the base, a poker-shaped, purple spadix appears.
 This is surrounded by a pale green leaf-like hood.
 In autumn, bright red and orange berries are borne on short spikes.
-This interesting and easily grown tuberous perennial is a great addition to any woodland or shade garden with its interesting flower form and bright berries.
+Arum maculatum is a great addition to any woodland or shade garden with its interesting flower form and bright berries.
 It can however dominate gardens as it readily self-seeds and may also be spread through rhizome fragments.
 This species can take over gardens, plant with care!

 Berries can be stripped in Autumn once they have fully ripened and seeds removed with care.